giantswarm/docs/src/content/getting-started/sizing-multi-tenancy/index.md

 "Working productively" includes working regularly with any kind of cluster, even if it's officially only a cluster for development or testing.
 You don't want your development environment to be down, because of a minor node failure.

 For production usage, the cluster should have at least 5 nodes and a buffer of 2 nodes.
-For further information on how to size your cluster please [read this learnk8s article](https://learnk8s.io/kubernetes-node-size) which dives into all variables to consider when you don`t know the type and number of nodes to configure for your cluster(s).
+For a deep dive on how to size your cluster, please [read this learnk8s.io article](https://learnk8s.io/kubernetes-node-size) which dives into all variables to consider when you don't know the type and number of nodes to configure for your cluster(s).

 #### Control plane nodes